Chunfang/defmod-swpc/doc/INSTALL.md

 cd src/tool
 make arch=[local arch] debug(publish)=true/false

-## Running mixed code
+## Running the mixed code

-Note, defmod and swpc can run standalone, compatible with all the model inputs for the original codes.
+defmod and swpc can run standalone, compatible with all the model inputs for the original codes.
 https://bitbucket.org/stali/defmod
 https://bitbucket.org/chunfangmeng/defmod-dev
 https://github.com/takuto-maeda/OpenSWPC

-To run the code in FE-FD mixed mode, two additional input files are needed, [my_model]_fe.cfg [my_model]_fd.cfg.
+To run the code in FE-FD mixed mode, two additional input files are needed, [my_model]_fe.cfg and [my_model]_fd.cfg.

 Find, SCEC[ID]_fe(fd).cfg and F3D_tet_fe(fd).cfg in example/SCEC and example/F3Dp, and follow the comments.
 Note, the values in [my_model]_fe.cfg should be consistent with those in [my_model].inf for swpc, and the values in [my_model]_fd.cfg, i.e. observation list, should be consistent with those in [my_model].inp for defmod.
 Use the two examples SCEC and F3Dp (poroelastic) as templates.